Call Center Workforce Management Guide

 WFM Processes – A Continuous Cycle

 It’s important to recognize that each of the constraints defined above impacts the others.
 Once a workforce management solution is up and running, there is no beginning or end product.
-Instead, the solution is a living, breathing, responsive instrument subject to continuous change and input from affected organizational units.
+Instead, the solution is a living, breathing, responsive instrument subject to continuous change and input from affected stakeholders.

 Forecasting – Flexibility & Accuracy Are Absolute Musts

 WFM tools must forecast demand accurately.
-They're expected to predict the peaks and valleys in the volume of inbound calls, emails and chats coming into a contact center throughout the day, week, month, season, sometimes in a minute-to-minute interval.
-Your WFM software should then matche up staffing requirements with that demand.
+They're expected to predict the peaks and valleys in the volume of inbound calls, emails and chats throughout the day, week, month, season, sometimes in minute-to-minute intervals.
+Your WFM software should then match staffing requirements with that demand.

-Forecasting is the foundation of the WFM cycle.
+Forecasting is the foundation.
 Successful forecasts require input: historical data pertaining to handling times, arrival patterns, shrinkage, efficiency, and the like.
 But since volume is largely activity-driven, organizational units, such as marketing, must provide insights into their past experience and future promotional plans so the contact center planner can define targets, results, trends, changes, etc.

 Responsibility for WFM’s usefulness doesn’t lie exclusively with the contact center, primarily because call volume is often driven by factors that fall into the realm of other organizational functions – e.g., invoicing, sales, IT, HR, marketing, and production.
 Invoicing, for instance, is frequently based on the organization’s need to optimize cash flow.
 Invoicing cycles often spark the peak demand for contact center resources, but they don’t always account for contact center staff or seat limitations.